nexon33/voynich-grammar-analysis/PUBLICATION_DRAFT.md

 - Language family identification (insufficient evidence)
 - Historical context or authorship (outside scope)
 - Complete "translation" or "decipherment" (premature)

+**Importantly, this study does NOT attempt to answer:**
+- RQ4 (excluded): What do validated morphemes mean? → **Beyond scope; requires semantic validation**
+- RQ5 (excluded): What language family is this? → **Insufficient evidence**
+- RQ6 (excluded): What does the manuscript say? → **Premature; structure ≠ meaning**

+These are critical research questions for future work, but answering them requires methodologies beyond the scope of this morphological study (expert consultation, inter-rater reliability testing, predictive validation, cross-linguistic comparison).

 ### 1.6 Paper Organization